tools-study/journal/drafts/overview.md

 1. **Software Layer:** Using the Horvath clock and multi-system biomarkers to diagnose the biological state of individual organs and the organism as a whole.
 2. **Epigenetic Layer:** Utilizing OSKM factors (in a cyclic, partial manner) to rejuvenate cellular function and restore tissue homeostasis without loss of identity.
-3. **Anatomical Layer:** Manipulating bioelectric voltage gradients to direct large-scale anatomical repairs and normalize dysfunctional tissues.
-4. **Metabolic Layer:** Orchestrating the mTOR and AMPK pathways to balance systemic growth with repair and autophagy.
+3. **Metabolic Layer:** Orchestrating the mTOR and AMPK pathways to balance systemic growth with repair and autophagy.
-5. **Environmental Layer:** Modulating the circulatory milieu to provide the humoral signals necessary for resident stem cell activation.
+4. **Environmental Layer:** Modulating the circulatory milieu to provide the humoral signals necessary for resident stem cell activation.

 The technology is rapidly moving into the clinic.
 Multiple biotechnology companies are focusing on partial epigenetic reprogramming using OSK to treat age-related and injury-induced degradations without the risk of cellular reset.
 Gene therapy advances have enabled potentially curative medicines for neurological and metabolic disorders through direct administration to the target organs.

 ## Conclusion

 "Complete cellular reprogramming" is no longer a futuristic speculation but a data-driven clinical pursuit.
-The resources identified in this report provide the tools to measure biological time, reset cellular epigenetic programs, rewrite anatomical patterns, and orchestrate systemic metabolism.
+The resources identified provide the tools to measure biological time, reset cellular epigenetic programs, rewrite anatomical patterns, and orchestrate systemic metabolism.
 As these fields continue to converge, the goal of medicine will shift from the maintenance of a failing system to the active, programmable reconstruction of human health.
 The transition to a "programmable organism" paradigm marks the beginning of an era where biological decay is optional and anatomical repair is autonomous, driven by the innate self-organizing logic of the cellular collective.